LacunaOmnibus/MontyLacuna/doc/tests/creating_script_tests.rst

 The problem with testing MontyLacuna scripts is that most of these scripts expect arguments to be passed along on the command line, and your test scripts won't be doing that.
-So we'll need to make some minor code changes to allow your test suite to work without passing arguments.
+So we'll need to make some minor code changes to allow your test suite to work without passing arguments at the command line.

 Modify your library
 -------------------